Skip to content

 El Andalus Park, Cairo

 The Andalus Garden was established in 1929 by Zulfugar Pasha as a present to his wife.
-This garden covers an area of 8,400 square metres.
-It overlooks the Nile and has three sections, each inspired by a different architectural style: arabesque, Andalusian, and Pharaonic.
+It covers an area of 8,400 square metres and overlooks the Nile.
+It has three sections, each inspired by a different architectural style: arabesque, Andalusian, and Pharaonic.

 The park contains long walkways and benches overlooking the Nile so that visitors can enjoy the stunning view.